Leonardo-Boss/suckless-site/dwm.suckless.org/patches/tab.md

 <dl>
  <dt>v2b </dt><dl>Fixed in the pertag-tab patch the support for per-tag default layout specification.
 No change in the tab only patch.</dl>
  <dt>v2a </dt><dl>Typo corrected in the man page.
 For the combined pertag-tab patch, specification of a default layout per-tag layout was added in the config.h configuration file, but it was not taken into account properly.
-The versin v2b fixed this issue.</dl>
+The version v2b fixed this issue.</dl>
  <dt>v2  </dt><dl>First public version.</dl>
 </dl>